 KIDS MATTER is a club comprised of community-minded students who seek to make a positive difference in the world.
 Projects are selected based on student interest.
 Students appreciate that they are fulfilling other’s needs and making an impact on people’s lives, as well as their own.
 Since the club’s inception in the 2010-2011 school year, Kids Matter has embarked on many service projects- feeding the homeless, volunteering a cat shelter, raising money for Japan, tornado victims, Pennies for Pasta, to name a few.
 Do you have a project that you’d like to propose to Kids Matter?
 Contact Ms. Jarrett for more information.

 Knowledge Bowl is an academic quiz bowl-like competition where students compete against other middle schools in SUHSD.
 Knowledge Bowl promotes friendly competition, helping students to develop leadership and study skills, and also enhances teamwork.
-Knowledge Bowl Team practices are every Monday and Wednesday at lunch and on Tuesday after school.
 Students practice quick responses turnaround by having their hands ready to buzz in an answer.
-Knowledge Bowl Topic range from history, to language arts, to mathematics, or modern culture.
 During practices students partake in friendly competition as they work to earn points.
-Students also collaborate on sharing shared knowledge and develop on building teamwork.
-A positive supportive environment welcomes all participants.
-Lasting friendships are built through shared experiences in matches.
 Each match has four quarters.
 Students rotate each quarter and participate in two rounds per match.
 Students participate in two matches with two different schools.
+Knowledge Bowl Topic range from history, to language arts, to mathematics, or modern culture.
+Students also collaborate on sharing shared knowledge and develop on building teamwork.
+A positive supportive environment welcomes all participants.
 After each session there is a profound sense of accomplishment.
 Matches end with a display of camaraderie as school teams exchange high fives and display genuine sportsmanship as they congratulate each other.